How white-label partners brand and deliver CAM audit findings reports

 Delivery format decisions

-The PDF creates a durable, dated record that the client can share with their attorney, CFO, or landlord.
-It establishes the partner as the document originator.
-All formal findings should be delivered as a PDF regardless of whether the client also receives a verbal briefing.
+PDF report (use for all formal findings deliveries): The PDF makes a dated record that lasts.
+The client can share it with their attorney, CFO, or landlord.
+It marks your firm as the source.
+Send all formal findings as a PDF, even when you also brief the client by voice.

 "After testing reconciliation samples through CAMAudit, the reports that generate the most client action are the ones where the executive summary does the full translation.
 If the client has to page through to understand what the finding means in dollar terms, you have lost them.
 The summary should tell the whole story in 200 words." - Angel Campa, Founder, CAMAudit